ReactiveHTML/rimmel/README.md

 If you are planning a progressive framework migration, you can do it one component at a time.

 ## Use with AI assistants/LLMs
-We are creating a few experimental AI assistants like [RimmelGPT.js](https://chat.openai.com/g/g-L01pb60It-rimmelgpt-js), to help you convert existing components, create new ones or just get started and have fun.
+We have created a few experimental AI assistants like [RimmelGPT.js](https://chat.openai.com/g/g-L01pb60It-rimmelgpt-js), to help you convert existing components, create new ones or just get started and have fun.

-(Please note these are still highly experimental and various forms of hallucination can happen under different circumstances — YMMV)
+(Please note these are still highly experimental and various forms of severe hallucination can happen under different circumstances — YMMV)

 <br>